Rimsha-Bashir/GHG-Emissions-Analytics-Pipeline/setup/setup.md

 pip install dbt-core dbt-bigquery
 ```

-27. cd to `dbt_project` and update `profiles.yml` as needed.
+29. cd to `dbt_project` and update `profiles.yml` as needed.

-28. Run `dbt debug`
+30. Run `dbt debug`

-29. Run `dbt deps`
+31. Run `dbt deps`

-30. Run `dbt build`
+32. Run `dbt build`

-31. Run `dbt build -t prod`
+33. Run `dbt build -t prod`

 ### Build Dashboard for Analysis

 You can source data from the `Analytics` dataset in BigQuery into your desired data visualization tool.
-I have used Power BI in the project.
+I have used Power BI in this project.

 ### Future Improvements